excaliburjs/Excalibur/src/engine/Docs/Constructors.md

 expect(actor.pos).toBe(actorClone.pos); // true;
 ```

-Types that support option bags can be mass assigned.
+Types that support option bags can have their properties mass assigned using the assign method.

 ```typescript
 var actor = new ex.Actor(options);